 In 2013, our volunteers visited classrooms throughout Colorado over a two-week period to teach an interactive lesson on the First Amendment, specifically about fighting words.
 Students discussed the importance of free speech—even offensive speech—in American society.
 Students then made arguments about the line between protected speech and fighting words using a hypothetical case.

-This year, from September 15-26, our volunteers will teach about the interaction between First Amendment protections and online bullying.
+This year, from September 15-26, our volunteers taught about the interaction between First Amendment protections and online bullying.